Skip to Content

 Source: Independent Experts Initial Report, Recommendation #5, page 33

 Why does this matter?
-The human rights and legal landscape is complex and continually changing.
+The human rights and legal landscape are complex and constantly changing.
 Prevailing legal and regulatory positions frequently change, there are disparate treaty regimes, and the debates among governments are always evolving.
-The experts recommended that Sustainalytics appoint a legal expert to assist analysts and Oversight Committees in decision-making.
+The experts recommended Morningstar incorporate additional legal expertise in this regard into Sustainalytics’ operations under the authority of the Chief Legal Officer.

 COMPLETE*